-The minimum penalty shall be applied to each violation of the minimum penalty, and may be increased for multiple violations involving the same team or individual.
-Prior to application of the minimum penalty, the involved institution may request relief from the minimum penalty based on establishing the violation was clearly attributable to extenuating circumstances or due to erroneous information having been provided to the coaching staff despite efforts to adequately research the information.
+Prior to application of the minimum penalty, the involved institution may request relief from the minimum penalty if the institution establishes that: 1) the violation was clearly attributable to extenuating circumstances; and 2) the violation did not produce a recruiting or competitive advantage.
 If an institution that commits a violation seeks relief from the minimum penalty and there is a reasonable basis for consideration of the relief request, the penalty is stayed pending the Commissioner's determination.